tlobnow/ideal_fishstick/README.md

         conda create --name fishy python=3.8

 2. Activate the environment via

         conda activate fishy

+    To automatically activate the environment at login, you can add `conda activate fishy` to your `~/.bashrc` file (open the file, paste it) - At each new login, the `fishy` environment will already be preloaded.

 3. Clone Github repositories into your MAIN folder and run the `setup.sh` script: